Liz Jackson Hearns

 Master of Music from North Park University; Vocology from University of Utah and University of Iowa

-Singers from all different environments seek out Liz’s teaching for her ability to illuminate traditional voice pedagogy with new scientific discoveries and methods, encouraging a balanced and sustainable singing technique over a range of singing styles within a creative and joyful environment.
+Singers and speakers from all different environments seek out Liz’s teaching for her ability to illuminate traditional voice pedagogy with new scientific discoveries and methods, encouraging a balanced and sustainable technique over a range of styles within a creative and joyful environment.

 Why do you sing?

 I’m a pretty textbook extrovert, so I mostly sing to express myself.
 I can’t imagine my life without singing - it’s just part of who I am.

 Why do you teach other people to use their voices?

 If you can get on board with something like life purpose, mine is to light things up.
 Naturally the “light bulb,” or “aha!” moments that happen in a voice lesson fit into that idea, and teaching is overwhelmingly fulfilling for me.
 I also try to keep things light, and most of the time my students and I are laughing and smiling while also getting some wonderful insights.
 Teaching, like singing, is part of who I am and I can’t imagine my life without it.